csound-flossmanual/csound-floss/book/01-d-random.md

     Midi Note 36 to 84 (C2 to C6), and durations between 0.1 and 2
     seconds.
 Imagine how it would have been sounded with pitches from 60 to 67, and durations from 0.9 to 1.1 seconds, or from 0.1 to 0.2 seconds.
-There is no range which is \'correct\', everything depends on the musical idea.
+There is no range which is "correct", everything depends on the musical idea.
 -   *Which Development.* Usually the boundaries will change in the run of a piece.
 The pitch range may move from low to high, or from